-Adjusted EBITDA is defined as net earnings, adjusted to exclude: (i) income tax; (ii) other expense (income); (iii) interest expense; (iv) depreciation and amortization; (v) goodwill impairment charge; (vi) acquisition-related items; and (vii) stock-based compensation expense.
+Adjusted EBITDA is defined as net earnings, adjusted to exclude: (i) income tax; (ii) other expense (income); (iii) interest expense; (iv) depreciation and amortization; (v) acquisition-related items; (vi) stock-based compensation expense; and (vii) settlement of the LTIA.
 The Company uses adjusted EBITDA to evaluate its own operating performance and its ability to service debt, as well as an integral part of its planning and reporting systems.
 Additionally, this measure is used in conjunction with discounted cash flow models to determine the Company's overall enterprise valuation and to evaluate acquisition targets.
 Adjusted EBITDA is presented as a supplemental measure because the Company believes such measure is useful to investors as a reasonable indicator of operating performance because of the low capital intensity of its service operations.
 The Company believes this measure is a financial metric used by many investors to compare companies, especially in the services industry.
 This measure is not a recognized measure of financial performance under GAAP in the United States, and should not be considered as a substitute for operating earnings, net earnings from operations or cash flow from operating activities, as determined in accordance with GAAP.
 The Company's method of calculating adjusted EBITDA may differ from other issuers and accordingly, this measure may not be comparable to measures used by other issuers.
-A reconciliation of net earnings from operations to adjusted EBITDA appears below.
+A reconciliation of net earnings (loss) from operations to adjusted EBITDA appears below.

-Year ended
+Year e ended

-(in thousands of US\$) December 31
+(in thousands of US\$) Decem ber 31

-2017 2016
+2019 2018

-Net earnings \$ 76,673 \$ 54,243
+Net earnings (loss) \$ (227,631) \$ 90,280

-Income tax 22,607 27,387
+Income tax 27,147 24,922

-Other expense (income) (1,520) (232)
+Other expense (income) (6,015) (254)

-Interest expense, net 9,867 9,152
+Interest expense, net 32,080 12,620

-Operating earnings 107,627 90,550
+Operating earnings (loss) (174,419) 127,568

-Depreciation and amortization 42,049 36,969
+Depreciation and amortization 79,557 52,772

-Goodwill impairment charge 6,150 -
+Settlement of the LTIA 314,379 -

-Acquisition-related items 2,019 61
+Acquisition-related items 7,539 4,504

-Stock-based compensation expense 4,132 2,744
+Stock-based compensation expense 8,126 5,767

-Adjusted EBITDA \$ 161,977 \$ 130,324
+Adjusted EBITDA \$ 235,182 \$ 190,611

-Adjusted EPS is defined as diluted net earnings (loss) per share, adjusted for the effect, after income tax, of: (i) the non-controlling interest redemption increment; (ii) acquisition-related items; (iii) amortization of intangible assets recognized in connection with acquisitions; (iv) goodwill impairment charges; (v) stock-based compensation expense; (vi) a stock-based compensation tax adjustment related to a US GAAP change; and (vii) an income tax recovery on enactment of US Tax Reform.
+Adjusted EPS is defined as diluted net earnings (loss) per share, adjusted for the effect, after income tax, of: (i) the non-controlling interest redemption increment; (ii) acquisition-related items; (iii) amortization of intangible assets recognized in connection with acquisitions; (iv) settlement of the LTIA; (v) stock-based compensation expense; and (vi) a stock-based compensation tax adjustment related to a US GAAP change.
 The Company believes this measure is useful to investors because it provides a supplemental way to understand the underlying operating performance of the Company and enhances the comparability of operating results from period to period.
 Adjusted EPS is not a recognized measure of financial performance under GAAP, and should not be considered as a substitute for diluted net earnings per common share from operations, as determined in accordance with GAAP.
 The Company's method of calculating this non-GAAP measure may differ from other issuers and, accordingly, this measure may not be comparable to measures used by other issuers.
 A reconciliation of diluted net earnings (loss) per common share from operations to adjusted EPS appears below.

-1 car c chaea (in US\$) December 31 2017 2016 Diluted net earnings per share \$ 1.45 \$ 0.92 Non-controlling interest redemption increment 0.42 0.42 Acquisition-related items 0.05 - Amortization of intangible assets, net of tax 0.23 0.23 Goodwill impairment charge, net of tax 0.10 - Stock-based compensation expense, net of tax 0.08 0.05 Stock-based compensation tax adjustment for US GAAP change (0.23) - Income tax recovery on enactment of US Tax Reform (0.07) - Adjusted EPS \$ 2.03 \$ 1.62
+(in US\$) Year ended December 31 Diluted net earnings (loss) per share \$ (6.51) \$ 1.80 Non-controlling interest redemption increment 0.42 0.36 Acquisition-related items 0.16 0.09 Amortization of intangible assets, net of tax 0.72 0.35 Settlement of the LTIA 8.13 - Stock-based compensation expense, net of tax 0.15 0.12 Stock-based compensation tax adjustment for US GAAP change (0.07) (0.11) Adjusted EPS \$ 3.00 \$ 2.61